phalcon-orphanage/docs/en/request.md

 Optionally `getHttpHost()` validates and performs a strict check on the host name.
 To achieve that you can use the `setStrictHostCheck()` method.

 ## Uploading Files
 Another common task is file uploading.
-[Phalcon\Http\Request](api/Phalcon_Http_Request) offers an object-oriented way work with files.
+[Phalcon\Http\Request][http-request] offers an object-oriented way work with files.
 For the whole upload process to work, you will need to make the necessary changes to your `php.ini` (see [php-uploads][php-uploads]).

 ```php
 <?php